Conclusion of Missira Dantila Borehole Project – Senegal

 Date of project completion: May 31, 2015 (Six month follow up pump usage surveys completed November 10, 2015)

 This project began when I was first installed in my village in May 2014.
-I worked with my village chief, health workers, and local partners to identify the needs of the village, and the biggest issue they faced was lack of access to clean water.
+I worked with my village chief, health workers, and local partners to identify the needs of the village, and the biggest issue they faced was the lack of access to clean water.
 I worked closely with my community to identify potential solutions to this problem and we decided that a borehole pump would provide the cleanest water to the most people.
-They helped me throughout the entire process– identifying hydraulic companies, negotiating price, contributing financially and in kind to the project, and aiding the installation of the pump.
+They helped me throughout the entire process– identifying hydraulic companies, negotiating prices, contributing financially and in-kind to the project, and aiding the installation of the pump.

 In May 2015 when it came time to install the pump, my village was ecstatic in anticipation.
 When the hydraulic company arrived in my village, everyone stopped with what they were doing to guide the trucks to the upper half of the village to install the pump.
 The women started dancing and waving their scarves in celebration of a new water source.
 Before the drilling started, one of my uncles brought a ram to sacrifice for the pump.
 I was so surprised that he offered a ram for the project, as livestock are extremely expensive and the majority of people in my village are subsistence farmers.
 In my village to mark a special occasion, families will sacrifice an animal, and I was touched that my uncle felt that this event was worth the celebration.